Physician Estate Planning Guide

 You are currently (2024) allowed to give up to $18,000 to any individual as a gift before having to declare it with a gift tax return, which will go on file against the amount that you are allowed as an estate tax exemption.
 Because of this, some families choose to start transferring wealth to the next generation while they are still alive.
 As each spouse can give each child and their spouse $16,000, this allows for transfer of up to $64,000 annually from each married couple to each married child, tax free.

-Other Planning Considerations
+Other Estate Planning Considerations

 Transferring Valuable or Highly Appreciating Assets

-This is complicated, and should be carefully planned out with an estate attorney, as there are upsides and downsides to transferring assets.
+This is complicated, and should be carefully planned out with a local estate attorney, as there are upsides and downsides to transferring assets.
 Timing of transfer should also be planned strategically to avoid gift tax issues.
 If for example, you own a business which you expect to sell for a lot of money, it may make sense to give your children shares in that company so that the entire amount doesn't go to you and then be subject to estate tax at the time of sale.
 In other situations, you may want to give ownership of valuable assets to an irrevocable trust, a Family Limited Partnership (FLP), a Family Limited Liability Company (FLLC), or to your heirs directly to avoid estate taxes.

 Charitable Giving